FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Council Meeting - Meeting of Limerick City and County Council - 23rd January 2017.md

 Minister for Transport to look for a full review of the Go-Safe vans in Limerick.

-It was agreed that this Motion would be referred to the Joint Policing Committee.--- 20
+It was agreed that this Motion would be referred to the Joint Policing Committee.
+---
+20

 19.